git-pull/website/code_explorer/django-vs-flask-2017.rst

   <https://media.readthedocs.org/pdf/django/latest/django.pdf>`_ and `Flask's
   documentation PDF <http://flask.pocoo.org/docs/dev/.latex/Flask.pdf>`_.
 Read it on a smart phone or keep it open in a PDF reader.
-- In your spare time, get in the habit of reading python docs on ReadTheDocs.org (a documentation hosting website)
+- During spare time, get in the habit of reading python docs on ReadTheDocs.org (a documentation hosting website)

 Developing: